-He recently made his debut in Mexico as the title role of Puccini’s Gianni Schicchi with the International Summer Opera Festival of Morelia (ISOFOM) and Michocán Symphony Orchestra.
-He also performed with the Riverside Choral Society under the baton of Patrick Gardner.
-During the summer of 2018, he joined Teatro Nuovo as an apprentice artist, performing the role of the Count in Mozart’s Le Nozze di Figaro under the direction of Will Crutchfield.
+Recently, Joseph made his debut in Mexico as the title role of Puccini’s Gianni Schicchi with the International Summer Opera Festival of Morelia (ISOFOM) and Michocán Symphony Orchestra, and he has also appeared with the Riverside Choral Society under the baton of Patrick Gardner.
 He has held professional fellowships with SongFest, Académie d'Eté de Nice, Russian Opera Workshop at AVA, Baroque Opera Workshop, and Ezio Pinza Council for American Singers of Opera (EPCASO).
-He has performed with numerous opera companies and programs including Teatro Nuovo, ISOFOM, dell’Arte Opera Ensemble, Stony Brook Opera Theatre, Russian Opera Workshop at AVA, New York Lyric Opera, ConcertOPERA Philadelphia, Undercroft Opera, and Carnegie Mellon Opera.
+Joseph has performed with numerous opera companies and programs, including Teatro Nuovo, ISOFOM, dell’Arte Opera Ensemble, Stony Brook Opera Theatre, Russian Opera Workshop at AVA, New York Lyric Opera, ConcertOPERA Philadelphia, Undercroft Opera, and Carnegie Mellon Opera.

-Mr. Han has been awarded numerous prizes, including first prizes in the Manhattan International Music Competition and in the National Association of Teachers of Singing Competition, and second prize in the East Coast International Competition.
-He holds a bachelor’s degree in vocal performance from Seoul National University and a master’s degree in opera performance from Carnegie Mellon University.
-At CMU, he created and led a student-run opera production “Le Nozze di Figaro”.
-He holds a doctoral degree in vocal performance from the State University of New York at Stony Brook, where he received a full scholarship and studied under the tutelage of Randall Scarlata and Timothy Long.
-Over the course of his extensive training, he has studied with numerous other luminaries, including Will Crutchfield, Maria Spacagna, Douglas Ahlstedt, and Sungkil Kim.
+Joseph holds a bachelor’s degree in vocal performance from Seoul National University, a master’s degree in opera performance from Carnegie Mellon University, and a doctoral degree in vocal performance from the State University of New York at Stony Brook, where he received a full scholarship and studied under the tutelage of Randall Scarlata and Timothy Long.
+Over the course of his extensive training, he has studied with numerous other luminaries, including Luis Ledesma, Danielle Orlando, Darrell Babidge, Will Crutchfield, Maria Spacagna, Douglas Ahlstedt, and Sungkil Kim.